mdparthi/Angular4/readme.md

 | |____ backward compatible
 |
 |______ major version and do not support previous
+`

 ### angular-cli.json
 * index.html will be the only file served
-* main.ts to load the modules
+* main.ts to load the modules using the library platformBrowserDynamic
 * style - global stylesheet

+### Two modes dev mode and production mode
+* dev - angular cycle run twice
+* prod - angular cycle run once